 If the person...
-And is...
-Then the person is entitled to...
-Is eligible for Social Security or Railroad Retirement Age 65 or older and in one of the following groups: • Eligible for monthly Social Security benefits; Medicare Part A Qualified Railroad Retirement beneficiaries; • Would be eligible for monthly Social Security benefits if their Federal, State, or local government (or government of Guam, American Samoa, or the District of Columbia) employment was covered work under the Social Security Act; or Not eligible for monthly
+And is Then the person is entitled to...
+Is eligible for Social Security or Railroad Retirement of the following groups: Eligible for monthly Social Security benefits; Medicare Part A Qualified Railroad Retirement beneficiaries; Would be eligible for monthly Social Security benefits if their Federal, State, or local government (or government of Guam, American Samoa, or the District of Columbia) employment was covered work under the Social Security Act; or Not eligible for monthly